‘The Conners’ Fans Confused By Photo Of Troublemaking New Character

 The Conners will welcome back a new character this week, but not everyone recognizes who she is.
-On the official Instagram page for ABC Roseanne spinoff, fans of the show were confused by a photo of a blonde, tattooed, Doc Martens-wearing teen as the caption teased a “look who’s back” return for the character.
+On the official Instagram page for the ABC Roseanne spinoff, fans of the show were confused by a photo of a blond, tattooed, Doc Martens-wearing teen as the caption teased a “look who’s back” return for the character.

 In the comments section to the post, fans reacted to the “confusing” photo.
 Some viewers thought the show was introducing another incarnation of Becky Conner, the character played by Lecy Goranson and Sarah Chalke in the original Roseanne series.
 Others admitted they had no clue who the girl in the photo was.

-“I can’t guess because I don’t know who that is.,” one fan wrote.
+“I can’t guess because I don’t know who that is,” one fan wrote.
 “I was going for maybe a Becky #3?”

 “Please bring back the other Becky.
 The current one has no personality,” another fan wrote.